 I know not many here care, but thought it was interesting.

-Hmm...I’ve owned two Agiles and both were really well made.
+True.
+Had an awesome Baritone guitar from there.
+Wish I never would have sold it.Hmm...I’ve owned two Agiles and both were really well made.
 Both manufactured by WMI South Korea, and really, the only reason I got rid of them was because I had too much stuff and I got rid of my off-brand stuff.

 Couple this with the inevitable increase in labor costs in the parts of Asia these guitars are made in, and IMO there's a problem.
 And that's why, the attempt to sell out.

 That's really interesting.
 I bought two lp copies in 2004/5 from them, both AL2000.
 The first one was great, I wish I still had it (although it was very heavy) and the second one didn't have much for it.
 Nothing felt or sounded right, a complete piece of junk.
 So to me they were, back then, pretty much 50/50... can't believe they would've declined quality-wise in 15 years, otherwise they'd have stopped selling.What really tickles me is that there's actually been inklings of an Agile "vintage" movement, claiming that earlier versions (what, fifteen years old?) are somehow better than the current batch, yada yada, and there are yearnings for guitar models, like the AL-3000 and AL-2000, which are no longer available new, and which are actually seeing a slight rise in their value used.